beddalumia/condmatlab_sissa/README.md

 - *HeisenbergED* is an exact diagonalization implementation for the spin-1/2 XXX model, focusing on Sz- and momentum- sectors selection as a physics informed routine for the block-reduction of the eigenproblem.
 Due to prohibitive scaling of the many-body Hilbert space special attention has been devoted to memory management and fast build of matrices, following closely the standard reference by Sandvik ([arXiv:1101.3281](https://arxiv.org/abs/1101.3281)).
 Furthermore a statistical analysis based on *Phys.
 Rev. B 75, 155111 (2007)* has been carried out on the ED results.
 Correspondent preparatory lectures have been given by prof. Mario Collura at SISSA.

+Side note:

+- *dMFTlab* could have been part of this repository, for it has started as a "snooping around" stage within the Advanced Many-Body course given by Massimo Capone.
+But I decided to host it [elsewhere](https://github.com/Bellomia/dMFTlab) as an active and growing playground to give research ideas a quick and inexpensive test.